abhishekdbihani/abhishekdbihani.github.io/index.md

 [Constructing a Synthetic NMR Well-log using Machine Learning](https://github.com/abhishekdbihani/synthetic_well-log_polynomial_regression)

-This project attempts to construct a missing well log from other available well logs, more specifically an NMR well log from the measured Gamma Ray (GR), Caliper, Resistivity logs and the interpreted porosity from a well.
+Generated a workflow for synthetic reconstruction of a missing nuclear magnetic resonance (NMR) well log from other well logs (Gamma Ray, Caliper, Resistivity logs and the interpreted porosity) at a Gulf of Mexico location, through feature engineering, time-series analysis techniques, and multivariate polynomial regression modeling using the Scikit-learn library to increase the training R2 value from 0.26 (multivariate linear regression) to 0.54.

 <img src="images/KC151-logs.png?raw=true" align="middle" width="400" height="300" alt="Well-logs at KC-151" >